alexpolt/alexpolt.github.io/src/shader.md

   a WebGL Demo showing this (in WebGL1 I have to supply primitive id in a buffer and use float textures for light parameters).

-  Below is the result.
-Well, before you click on the demo let me tell you that the experiment was a fiasco.
-Good lighting is hard, good dynamic lighting is a sign of great expertise.
-So I have created a 3D array of lights and during rendering I go through each face and fill a float texture with light positions.
-In the shader I reference those by a face id.
-The trouble is, you probably guess, to get seamless light coverage.
-It is a great problem by itself but here it is inherent in the technique.
-You can see that very clearly in the demo.
+  The lights are clustered into a 3D array depending on distance.
+Then during a frame a dynamic float texture is updated: for every face we load the lights from the precomputed array (based on the face's center point) and write them into the texture.
+In the shader we compute the uv using the primitive id and sample it for each light.

-  So here is the summary: you can't really do dynamic primitive based lighting using primitive id.
+  While it sounds quite simple, it actually was problematic to fight popping.
+It is really hard to find the best combination of the number of lights per cluster and the number of lights in the shader.
+Also difficult is to find parameters for the lighting equation so it looks good.
-  May be it's just my crappy coding skill and you can point me to a good demo.
-I'd be thankful.
+  I don't think it is possible to do completely physically correct because you'd have to iterate over too many lights.

-  Still you can use primitive id to do the [tri info trick][a] above: use it to reference into index/vertex buffers and do all the transformations by hand.
+  So here is the summary: it is certainly possible to do dynamic lighting using primitive id but benefits are questionable.
+If not for lighting then primitive id can also be used to do the [tri info trick][a] above: we ca use it to reference into index/vertex buffers and do all the transformations by hand in the shader.

 <div class="webgl" webgl_version="1" webgl_div="shader1" init="load_demo_lenin">